Failover is a process of switching from the original VM on the source host to its VM replica on the target host.

 - Veeam Backup & Replication rolls back the VM replica to the required restore point.
 To do this, it reverts the VM replica to the necessary snapshot in the replica chain.

 - Veeam Backup & Replication powers on the VM replica.
 The state of the VM replica is changed from Normal to Failover.
-If you perform failover for testing or DR simulation purposes, and the original VM still exists and is running, the original VM remains powered on.
+If you perform failover for testing or disaster recovery (DR) simulation purposes, and the original VM still exists and is running, the original VM remains powered on.

 Note that any replication activities for the original VM will fail until the VM replica is returned to the Normal state.